oladike/ola-portfolio/README.md

 # Ola Dike — Data Analyst Portfolio

 Welcome to my portfolio!
-I am a Data Analyst with experience in Power BI, SQL, Excel, and BI reporting.
+I am a Data Analyst with experience in Power BI, SQL, Excel, Python for data analysis and BI reporting.
 Below are selected projects showcasing my skills in data cleaning, modeling, visualization, and insights.

 ---